juliusaka/xfc_btms_saev_controller/README.md

 # xfc-btms-saev-controller

 Developement of a controller for an extreme-fast-charging (XFC) depot with behind-the-meter storage (BTMS) for shared autonomous electric vehicle (SAEV) fleets in the project GEMINI-XFC with the transportation simulation software BEAM.
-This controller can be connected with HELICS to BEAM, PyDSS etc.
+This controller can be connected with HELICS to BEAM, PyDSS etc. Within the GEMINI-XFC project, we talk about Site Power Management Controllers (SPMC).
+Their task is to control charging power of a BTMS and the charging power of vehicles with low grid impact and high speed, constrained by grid power limits.
+The major difference of a SPMC for a SAEV-fleet compared to a SPMC for normal EVs is that its control strategy can influence the availability of ride-hailing services and should therefore work differently than a normal SPMC for private EVs.

 This code is set up so that it can be tested in a stand-alone version (without connection to other parts of the GEMINI-XFC framework), and also implemented in the GEMINI-XFC framework.
 The reason for this is, that the stand-alone version shall allow the user to quickly test changes of the control scheme, without waiting for results of the long-lasting BEAM simulation.